astrochili/defold-annotations/README.md

 # Defold Annotations

-A set of Lua scripts for parsing [Defold](https://defold.com) documentation and generating annotation files for [Lua Language Server](https://github.com/LuaLS/lua-language-server).
-The Lua language was chosen because it allows all Defold users to contribute to this project.
+A set of Lua scripts for parsing [Defold](https://defold.com) documentation and generating annotation files for Defold API.
+Annotations are compatible with [Lua Language Server](https://github.com/LuaLS/lua-language-server) and [EmmyLua](https://emmylua.github.io/).

 By design, it can be run on Windows, macOS and Linux.
 Only Lua needs to be installed.
+The Lua language was chosen because it allows all Defold users to contribute to this project.

+Generated annotations are available on the [Releases](https://github.com/astrochili/defold-annotations/releases) page.

+## Automatic Releases

+This repository has an [action workflow](https://github.com/astrochili/defold-annotations/actions/workflows/release.yml) that checks the latest version of Defold daily and automatically generates and releases the new version of annotations if required.

+But if something goes wrong and edits are needed, there will be an additional manual release.

-## Quick Start
+## Manual Generation

 Install [Lua](https://www.lua.org/) and run the `main.lua` script.